 Oh and those days where I would sleep and it was sort of like my body was shutting down, yeah well, they were hypoglycemic episodes; the sort of thing that can kill people.

 <Language Warning!> Well shit!
 That’s fucked! <Language Warning!>

 My next step was to grip this up… I wasn’t Type 1, so no insulin injections which is good, but I was going to have to look at my diet, so a dietician was consulted.
 As with the various Doctors I’d spoken with, it came as a fairly big surprise to her that I was in fact healthy, fit and a vegetarian.
 So time to look at exactly what I was eating and unsurprisingly it was time to cut out a heap of the unhealthier things I was eating such as cakes, slices, soft drinks and other high sugar foods.

+What would this mean for me for day to day living?
 Put simply, I have to eat healthier, eat more, eat more often and monitor my blood sugar levels

+What does this mean for me for riding and racing my bike?
 Put simply, I have to eat healthier, eat a hell of a lot more, a hell of a lot more often and bloody well make sure my blood sugar levels don’t drop.

 But this raised more questions than it answered.
 As most cyclists know, energy gels and bars are the go to for nutrition when riding.
 Now I can’t just go and smash a heap of high sugar/high glucose syrup into my body when I feel like it now; but I can still use them.
 In fact they are very important if my blood sugar level drops too much.
 The key is moderation and eating proper food while riding/racing.
 Everyone’s favourite fruit banana is out of the question thanks to an allergy to the yellow bastards so I stuck with my old friends’; Vegemite sandwiches and liquid food drink.